• Contact

 The clock does not care.

 That is why a phrase like “sustained 3% growth” landed with me when I listened to the U.S. Chamber’s State of American Business address.
 Not because I’m captivated by an economic slogan, but because rowing has trained my brain to take pace seriously.
-In rowing, small differences compound fast.
-And the outcome is usually decided by a margin that looks ridiculous on paper.
+In rowing, small differences compound fast, and the outcome is often decided by a margin that looks ridiculous on paper.
+At the highest level, first and second can be separated by less than a second.

 That is rowing in a nutshell.
 Tiny margins, massive meaning.

-This is why the work we are doing through Oklahoma Competes matters so much right now.
+That is exactly why the work we are doing through Oklahoma Competes matters so much right now.

 Oklahoma Competes is a long-term, data-driven framework to strengthen the state’s competitiveness, built around four fundamentals: economic climate, education and workforce, infrastructure, and innovation and entrepreneurship.
-That matters because it creates a common baseline.
-It helps us see, in plain terms, what is working and what is not, and it keeps the discussion from turning into competing anecdotes.
-It also makes it easier to build agreement around the practical steps that strengthen opportunity for Oklahomans and competitiveness for employers.
+What I appreciate about that approach is how it keeps the conversation grounded.
+It gives us a shared set of facts.
+It helps us see where Oklahoma is gaining ground and where we still have work to do.
+It also makes it easier to align around practical steps that strengthen opportunity for Oklahomans and competitiveness for employers.

 When you talk to business leaders across this state, you hear a consistent theme.
 They are not asking for miracles.
 They are asking for a pipeline that works.